Convergence Rates in Almost-Periodic Homogenization of Higher-order Elliptic Systems: Introduction

-Here $\LL_0$ is a $2m$-order elliptic operator with constant coefficients depending only on $A$.
-The primary aim of this paper is to investigate the convergence rate of $u_\ve$ to $u_0$.
+where $\mathcal{L}_0$ is a $2m$-order elliptic operator with constant coefficients depending only on $A$.
+The primary aim of this paper is to establish the convergence rate of $u_\varepsilon$ to $u_0$.

-The study of homogenization of elliptic equations (or systems) with a.p. coefficients goes back to \cite{Kozlov1979}, where the qualitative result was obtained for the second-order elliptic operators with a.p. coefficients.
-Under proper assumptions on the frequencies in the spectrum of $A$, the sharp $O(\ve)$ convergence rate in $C(\overline{\Om})$ was also obtained for the operators with sufficiently smooth quasiperiodic coefficients.
-Afterwards, homogenization of linear or nonlinear operators involving a.p. coefficients was further studied by many authors in different contexts (see e.g. \cite{Dungey2001, Bondarenko2005, Caffarelli2010}).
+Homogenization of elliptic equations or systems with a.p. coefficients goes back to \cite{Kozlov1979}, where the qualitative result was obtained for second-order elliptic operators with a.p. coefficients, as well as the sharp convergence rate in $C(\overline{\Omega})$ for operators with sufficiently smooth quasiperiodic coefficients under proper assumptions on the spectrum of $A$.
+Afterwards, homogenization of linear or nonlinear operators involving a.p. coefficients was further studied by many authors in different contexts (see e.g. \cite{Dungey2001, Bondarenko2005, Lions2005, Caffarelli2010}).
 Recently, in \cite{Shen2015_Convergence} Z. Shen investigated uniform H\"{o}lder estimates and the convergence rate for second-order elliptic systems with uniformly a.p. coefficients.
 Based on the convergence rates, the uniform interior and boundary Lipschitz estimates were then obtained by S.N.
 Armstrong and Z. Shen in \cite{Armstrong2016_Lipschitz}.
 Further investigation was then carried out by S.N.
-Armstrong et al. in \cite{Armstrong2016_Bounded}, where they derived the uniform boundedness of the approximate correctors and the existence of the true correctors using a brilliant quantitative ergodic theorem and the estimates obtained in \cite{Armstrong2016_Lipschitz}.
-More recently, Z. Shen and J. Zhuge in \cite{Shen2017_Approximate, Zhuge2017_Uniform} conducted a very comprehensive study on the homogenization of second-order elliptic systems with a.p. coefficients in the sense of H. Weyl (denoted by $APW^2(\R^d)$, see Section \ref{hom_sec_almost}), a broader class of a.p. functions than uniformly a.p. functions.
-Under proper assumptions, the sharp $O(\ve)$ convergence rate, the existence of true correctors as well as the uniform Lipschitz estimates were obtained.
+Armstrong et al. in \cite{Armstrong2016_Bounded}, where they derived the uniform boundedness of approximate correctors and the existence of true correctors using a brilliant quantitative ergodic theorem.
+More recently, Z. Shen and J. Zhuge in \cite{Shen2018_Approximate, Zhuge2017_Uniform} conducted a very comprehensive study on the homogenization of second-order elliptic systems with a.p. coefficients in the sense of H. Weyl (denoted by $APW^2$), a broader class of a.p. functions than uniformly a.p. functions.
+Under proper assumptions, the sharp convergence rate, the existence of true correctors as well as the uniform Lipschitz estimate were established.